ItzSomebody/radon/README.md

 * [VincBreaker](https://github.com/Vinc0682) - Author of Smoke obfuscator which I took some ideas from. (i.e. Renaming classes as spaces and splitting numbers into bitwise xor operations)
 * [WindowBuilder by Eclipse](https://www.eclipse.org/windowbuilder/) - Used to make GUI (yes I know it's Java Swing, I didn't feel like remaking it in JavaFX)
 * [Licel](https://licelus.com) - Makers of IndyProtect which I used as a reference for my invokedynamic transformers.
-* [Allatori Dev Team](http://www.allatori.com) - Makers of Allatori Java Obfuscator which I borrowed the concept of watermarking and expiration obfuscation from.
+* [Allatori Dev Team](http://www.allatori.com) - Makers of Allatori Java Obfuscator which I took the concept of watermarking and expiration obfuscation from.
 * [Artel](https://gitlab.com/artel) - Beta tester.

 ## License